gbv/daia/daia.md

 concatenating them with the vertical bar (`|`, `%7C` in URL-Encoding) but a DAIA server may limit queries to any positive number of URIs.

+A DAIA server SHOULD include the HTTP response header `Content-Language` to indicate the language of textual response fields.
+The HTTP request header `Accept-Language` SHOULD be respected to select between multiple languages.

 **Examples:**

  Base URL                       Document URIs                                  Format      Query URL